Also at Deasil Works · txn2 · Plexara

 Uncles

 Uncles are orphaned blocks that were mined just after someone else found the correct block header.
-Ethereum treats orphaned blocks different than other blockchain systems by including them in the blockchain and rewarding miner for them.
+Ethereum treats orphaned blocks differently than other blockchain systems by including them in the blockchain and rewarding miners for them.
 Ethstats displays the current block's uncle count and uncle count of the last 50 blocks.

 last block